kissu/conf-vuejslondon-2021/slides/index.md

-# Understand the hard parts of Nuxt
+# Understand the hard parts of Nuxt (light version ⚡)

 <style>
 .slidev-layout {